-Through its local, state, and federal resources, the city will continue to fund programs and services critical to reducing the number of poverty-level families and households in Gainesville.
-Public and social service programs provide housing and economic security for many of Gainesville's low-income and vulnerable residents to promote self-sufficiency and upward mobility.
-Without essential services, many do not have the ability to overcome poverty which becomes a generational issue.
+The city will continue to fund programs and services critical to reducing the number of poverty-level families and households in Gainesville.
 The city funds various organizations on an annual basis to help with operations and build capacity to enhance the provision of services and will continue to utilize its CDBG and HOME funds to maximize benefit.
-CDBG funding will support programs that are designed to help families gain self-sufficiency such as childcare programs and job training and creation programs.
+Programs are designed to help families gain self-sufficiency and upward mobility.
 The City of Gainesville will take the following steps to promote self-sufficiency and reduce the number of households living below the poverty level:

-- Continue to support homebuyer training programs and homebuyer assistance programs for lowand moderate-income persons. - Continue to support public-private partnerships for increasing homeownership among low- and moderate-income persons. - Coordinate with Gainesville Regional Utilities (GRU) to provide energy audits to low- and moderate-income homeowners, as well as owners of rental properties housing low- and moderate-income renters, to reduce the cost of utilities.

-- Provide energy conservation training as part of the homeowner rehabilitation program, as well as post-purchase homeowner education. - Support existing weatherization and energy conservation retrofit programs and encourage new programs that further reduce home and rental unit utility costs. - Target eligible public housing residents, recipients of Section 8 tenant assistance and Family Self Sufficiency Program graduates for homebuyer assistance. - Follow the requirements of the Section 3 program and requires that contractors and developers participating in projects that include housing rehabilitation, housing construction, or any other construction funded with CPD funds provide job training, employment, and contracting opportunities for low- and very-low-income residents including public housing residents, homeless persons, and persons in the areas where the HUD funds is being expended. - GHA will continue the Family Self Sufficiency program that gives families the opportunity to receive housing under the HCV program as well as supportive services for them to obtain an education and/or job training and secure permanent employment.
+- Continue to support homebuyer training programs and homebuyer assistance programs for lowand moderate-income persons. - Continue to support public-private partnerships for increasing homeownership among low- and moderate-income persons. - Coordinate with Gainesville Regional Utilities (GRU) to provide energy audits to low- and moderate-income homeowners, as well as owners of rental properties housing low- and moderate-income renters, to reduce the cost of utilities. - Provide energy conservation training as part of the homeowner rehabilitation program, as well as post-purchase homeowner education. - Support existing weatherization and energy conservation retrofit programs and encourage new programs that further reduce home and rental unit utility costs. - Target eligible public housing residents, recipients of Section 8 tenant assistance and Family Self Sufficiency Program graduates for homebuyer assistance. - Follow the requirements of the Section 3 program and requires that contractors and developers participating in projects that include housing rehabilitation, housing construction, or any other construction funded with CPD funds provide job training, employment, and contracting opportunities for low- and very-low-income residents including public housing residents, homeless persons, and persons in the areas where the HUD funds is being expended. - GHA will continue the Family Self Sufficiency program that gives families the opportunity to receive housing under the HCV program as well as supportive services for them to obtain an education and/or job training and secure permanent employment. - Continue to promote and support affordable housing strategies being carried out through housing and community development, housing authority, and community reinvestment programs.